Get Effective TMD Relief In Austin, TX

 A TENS unit sends mild, electrical pulses into the muscles surrounding your jaw.
 This allows your jaw to fully relax so we can best determine its optimal position.
 In addition, the TENS unit blocks pain signals from reaching your brain and can provide several hours of relief from the discomfort associated with TMD.

-The Bioreseach Biopak is a state-of- the-art, entirely noninvasive advancement in detecting TMD.
+The Bioreseach Biopak is a state-of-the-art, entirely noninvasive advancement in detecting TMD.
 Using small sensors to track jaw movement, the Biopak provides us with a three-dimensional representation of your jaw positioning.
 This machine is lightweight, extremely effective, and allows you to move your head, and even talk during the process.

-Neuromuscular Dentistry FAQS
+Neuromuscular Dentistry FAQs

-Treatment Of TMJ/TMD in Austin, TX
+Treatment of TMJ/TMD in Austin, TX

 The best TMJ treatment options to treat your jaw pain depend on several factors unique to your particular condition.
 In most cases, the focus is to restore a comfortable bite.
 Treatment can range from stretches to alleviate the inflammation and pain in the jaw bone to dental orthotics, and even surgery in some cases.

 The Hills Dental Spa listens to every patient’s concerns and symptoms to determine the most appropriate treatment that will best suit each patient’s individual needs.
 We use a variety of dental procedures to raise or lower your jaw into its correct and most relaxed position.
-In many cases, these procedures will complete within a few short weeks, providing relief from pain, and removing the threat of additional problems that TMD, left untreated, can cause.
+In many cases, these procedures will be completed within a few short weeks, providing relief from pain, and removing the threat of additional problems that TMD, left untreated, can cause.

 TMJ Relief With Dental Procedures

 One option for many TMD sufferers is to have a custom mouth guard made to realign your teeth and bite.
-At other times, there are specific dental procedures which can help our patients regain proper alignment.
+At other times, there are specific dental procedures that can help our patients regain proper alignment.

 Neuromuscular Dentistry Testimonial